 Throughout life, you need different types of support for different reasons.
 You may need family support to get through a difficult time in life, or financial support for unexpected costs.
 Your feet need support, too, which is where shoe inserts and custom orthotics come in.
-Shoe inserts and custom orthotics can both be useful, but they aren’t interchangeable.
+Whether you’re walking or running, shoe inserts and custom orthotics can both be useful, but they aren’t interchangeable.

 Over-the-Counter Shoe Inserts